How does this company make money?

 What external forces can significantly affect this company?

-Chinese government pork price stabilization policies — including strategic reserve purchases — can rapidly shift the volumes the company is required to supply or absorb.
-US-China trade tensions affect soybean import costs, which make up sixty to seventy percent of pig feed expenses.
-Renminbi exchange rate movements affect the cost of imported feed ingredients and breeding stock purchases.
+The Chinese government runs pork price stabilization programs — including strategic reserve purchases — that can shift demand volumes quickly and unpredictably.
+US-China trade tensions directly affect the cost of soybeans, which make up 60 to 70 percent of pig feed expenses.
+Renminbi exchange rate movements change what imported feed ingredients and any future breeding stock purchases actually cost in practice.

 Where is this company structurally vulnerable?